 Chrome OS Media Player: AOPEN Chromebox Commercial 2

 Linux Media Player: NUC I3 Media Player

 Windows Media Player: NUC I3 Media Player

-Raspberry Pi Media Player: See this page
+Raspberry Pi Media Player.

-Please visit this page to learn more about digital signage media players.
+Learn more about digital signage media players.

 It's possible to set up a digital signage system using a TV, but it's best to choose a commercial-grade display.